njukenanli/DataBase-Project-Auction-Website/Readme.md

 # Setup #

+## Environemnt ##
+An environment with PHP and SQL is required.
+We used XAMPP as the development env.

 ## Database ##
 Follow the instructions in **auction/data/** to initialize the database.

 ## Excution ##
-Environemtns with PHP and SQL is required.
-We used XAMPP as the development env.

 Run **auction/index.php** to start the program.

 # Program Outline #